 United States Attorney for the District of South Carolina Appoints Environmental Justice Coordinator

-U.S. Attorney Boroughs is the chief federal law enforcement officer responsible for federal criminal prosecutions and civil litigation involving the United States in the District of South Carolina.
-She supervises an office of approximately 61 Assistant United States Attorneys, 75 support staff, and 13 contract support staff.
-The office prosecutes federal crimes affecting the district, including narcotics and firearms cases, gang violence, human trafficking, white-collar crime, securities fraud, public corruption, terrorism, and civil rights violations.
+As U.S. Attorney, McCoy is the chief federal law enforcement officer responsible for federal criminal prosecutions and civil litigation involving the United States in the District of South Carolina.
+He supervises an office of approximately 62 Assistant United States Attorneys, 75 support staff, and 18 contract support staff, all of whom are responsible for prosecuting federal crimes affecting the district, including narcotics and firearms cases, gang violence, human trafficking, white-collar crime, securities fraud, public corruption, terrorism, and civil rights violations.
 The office also defends the United States in civil cases and collects debts owed to the United States.

 For more information about the U.S. Attorney’s Office for the District of South Carolina, please visit https://www.justice.gov/usao-sc.

 The year 2020 marks the 150th anniversary of the Department of Justice.
 Learn more about the history of our agency at www.Justice.gov/Celebrating150Years.